openfedem/fedem-foundation/README.md

 ## About this project

-This project contains the source code of some application-independent libraries that are used as building blocks by the FEDEM solvers and also the FEDEM GUI.
+This project contains the source code of application-independent libraries that are used as building blocks by the FEDEM solvers and the FEDEM GUI.
 It is therefore consumed as a submodule both in [fedem-solvers](https://github.com/openfedem/fedem-solvers) and in [fedem-gui](https://github.com/openfedem/fedem-gui).